 Appraisals for Estate Settlement by Giles Appraisal Group, Inc.

-Commonly, settling an estate necessitates an detailed appraisal report to establish fair market value for the home to the satisfaction of the parties involved.
-It's understandable that thinking about an appraisal is the farthest thought from your mind.
-So, we understand that the date an appraisal report is requested will deviate the date of death.
-Giles Appraisal Group, Inc. assures that our staff are familiar with the procedures and requirements needed by revenue services to supply a retroactive appraisal with an effective date and fair market value estimate matching the date of death.
-The ethical obligations explained within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our company to confidentiality, providing the fullest degree of privacy for all parties involved.
+Settling an estate most often requires an appraisal to show fair market value for the residential property involved.
+We understand that in this time of loss, acquiring an appraisal report is the furthest thought from your mind.
+Because of this, often there can be times that the effective date of an appraisal report deviates from the time of death.
+Our company is familiar with the systems and requirements needed to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
+The ethical requirements stated within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our company to confidentiality, ensuring the highest degree of discretion for all parties involved.

 The importance of needing a real estate appraisal when dealing with revenue services to explain income when filing documents is often overlooked by most people.

 Opinions of value shown in documents filed with the revenue authorities absolutely should be backed by a detailed report as to how the appraiser arrived at his conclusions.
 In having a report supported by Giles Appraisal Group, Inc.'s professional appraisers, you will have the peace of mind that the numbers displayed in the appraisal report will certainly demonstrate to the authorities that the numbers used are accurate and correct.

 Having a professional appraisal from Giles Appraisal Group, Inc. gives the executor solid facts and figures to work with in going beyond IRS and Florida state agency requirements.
 You need not worry over anything, because Giles Appraisal Group, Inc. will be there to back up our work if they are ever challenged.